Chinese

 CHI 120 Chinese I for Novice High Speakers (4 Credits)

 Designed for students with previous Chinese language experience who have at least a Novice High oral proficiency, but whose reading and writing proficiency is at Novice Low or Novice Mid level.
-The course will cover the same material as CHI 110 at an accelerated pace, helping students build grammar knowledge and reading and writing skills through interactive, communicative and task-based activities.
+The course covers the same material as CHI 110 at an accelerated pace, helping students build grammar knowledge and reading and writing skills through interactive, communicative and task-based activities.
 This introductory course does not fulfill the foreign language requirement for Latin honors.
 CHI 120 and CHI 121 together fulfill the foreign language requirement for Latin honors.
 Enrollment limited to 15.
 Placement test and instructor permission required.

 CHI 121 Chinese I for Intermediate Low Speakers (4 Credits)